 RevenueRevenue targets as an amount or growth rate.
 For example, a sales team with a revenue target of $34 million representing growth of 7% over the same quarter last year.

 MarginsThe difference between your revenue and your costs.
-For example, a firm with a target of 22% gross margins and 6.5% net margins.The direct costs of each unit sold.
-Reducing cost of goods sold is a primary way to improve gross margins.
+For example, a firm with a target of 22% gross margins and 6.5% net margins.cost of goods sold is a primary way to improve gross margins.

 EBITAEarnings before interest, taxes and amortization is a common target.
 In many cases, a firm that isn't profitable yet uses EBITA as a goal.

+Net RevenueNet revenue can be calculated to include all the true costs of running the business including stock based compensation, interest, taxes and amortization.
+This represents income that can be reinvested in the business or distributed to investors as dividends.
 Liquidity is important because a firm that runs out of cash faces a large number of risks as it may default on payments and trigger actions by creditors, suppliers and counterparties.
 For example, a firm may have an objective to restructure its debt to establish a sustainable payment schedule.

+Cash FlowA business that isn't profitable yet may focus on becoming cash flow positive.
 Return on Investment (ROI) is a common way to measure strategies, programs, projects and other investments.